 “I don’t think you have to worry,” Thane said.
 “Even my best mercs won’t go near the bounty, not when it means crossing Unity to do it.”

-Thane raised an eyebrow.
-“Who was it, the Golden Rose?
-They were the only ones who seemed interested.
-Anyway, if memory serves, Nochdvor’s capable of taking care of himself.”
+Thane raised an eyebrow, then shrugged.
+“If memory serves, Nochdvor’s capable of taking care of himself.”

 Roman felt his control slipping.
-Normally, this was where he withdrew, ran, fought the strange fire coursing through him.
-For the first time, for Leandros, he embraced it, and the glow of his veins continued to spread.
+He looked down at his hands – sure enough, that strange white glow pumped through his veins, getting steadily brighter.
+Normally, this was where he withdrew, ran, fought the fire in him.
+For the first time, he embraced it, and the glow continued to spread.
 Thane hadn’t yet noticed, but the patrons on either side of Roman were beginning to move away, uncomfortable.

 Evenly, Roman asked, “Mind if I make an announcement?”